Nathan Colmer | Van Dyk Group

 Damaged electrical wires

-The above list only names a few of the issues you should be concerned with when purchasing a home in the LBI real estate market that has been suspected of having sustained flooding in some capacity.
+The above list only names a few of the issues you should be concerned with when purchasing a home in the LBI real estate market suspected of having sustained flooding in some capacity.
 For a prospective buyer in the LBI real estate market, flooding needs to be taken very seriously, and a home inspection and a mold test are great ways to ensure the home is safe for occupancy.
+To be clear, a flooded home is not necessarily a concern.
+How the home was repaired and remediated needs to be considered.
+Many homes sustained flood damage and are perfectly safe to live in.
+As a buyer in the LBI real estate market, you want to ensure that any home you are considering has been repaired and remediated correctly if it did sustain flood damage.